nathanjmorton/kubernetes_docker_node/README.md

 - Deploy a kubernetes as a service
 - Expose the service behind a firewall
 - Scale up pods
-- Update the container image
+- Update the container image (requires rebuilding and re-pushing docker with a new tag)
 - Clean up

 ```